riceissa/computing-notes/moc.md

     libcurl-devel flac-devel speex-devel ffmpeg-free-devel libsndfile-devel \
     jack-audio-connection-kit-devel wavpack-devel

-# Create a new directory in which to do the compilation
+# Create a new directory in which to download the source files and do the compilation
 mkdir -p ~/Downloads/moc-build
 cd ~/Downloads/moc-build